sleeker/SystemArch/README.md

 SystemArch

-Docker compose file for;
+Note please ignore old HTPC Setup file

+This is is just for the docker-compose.yml

+The following will install

 Sabnzbd
 Sonarr v4 (Development
 Radarr
 Lidarr

 This will create 4 docker containers under 1 service.
 They can be started and stopped all at once.